Kallangouda/Random-password/README.md

 # Features
 **• Random Password Generation:** Users can click a button to generate a random password with configurable length and complexity.
+- Generate random passwords of varying lengths
+- Option to include uppercase letters, lowercase letters, numbers, and special characters in the generated password
+- Copy password to clipboard functionality